websight-io/docs/docs/cms/developers/quick-start/index.md

 ### Update functional tests
 When functional tests fail due to changes, you should adjust them.
 They are placed in file `tests/end-to-end/tests/lunatitle.cy.ts`.

-The first test checks the font size for the overline text.
+The test checks the font size for the overline text.
 There are two component instances validated.
 Thus, you need to update assertions for both of them as follows.

 ```typescript
     cy.getByTestId('component_title1')